The GALAH Survey: Chemical tagging and chrono-chemodynamics of accreted halo stars with GALAH+ DR3 and $Gaia$ eDR3: Chemical/dynamical selections

 The studies by \citet{Nissen2010,Nissen2011,Nissen2012} and \citet{Nissen2014} have found significant differences between high-velocity stars of the disk and accreted stars (low-$\alpha$ halo in their study), when using the differences in [Mg/Fe] and [Na/Fe] as a baseline.
 We use the selection of accreted (low-$\alpha$ halo) stars and abundances reported in these studies, which are among the most precise measurements across nucleosynthesis channels of halo stars to date, as a starting point to learn about the enrichment differences between the halo and disk for different elements within GALAH+ DR3.
 These also serve as an additional reliability check of GALAH+ DR3 data in this parameter space.
-We find three stars (2MASS IDs 07434398-0004006, 08584388-1607583, 13535810-4632194) overlapping between GALAH+ DR3 and the sample from \citet{Nissen2010}.
+We find three stars (2MASS IDs 07434398-0004006, 08584388-1607583, 13535810-4632194) overlapping between GALAH+ DR3 and the sample from \citet{Nissen2010}, with [Fe/H] values of -1.27, -0.86, and -0.73, respectively..
 Their stellar parameters agree within the uncertainties for all stellar parameters (we note parallax uncertainties of less than 1\%) and the abundances typically differ by less than $0.05\dex$, with Cr being the only exception with a difference of $0.1\dex$.
+We note only 195 (5\%) of our low-$\alpha$ halo sample are MSTO stars, similar to the selection by \citet{Nissen2010}.
+The majority of our sample are giant stars.
+Found differences and scatters between the literature and our sample could thus be real or influenced by non-LTE effects as well as analysis effects like the choice of analysed lines and our prescription of microturbulence \citep[see discussion in Sec.~6.4 of][]{Buder2021}.